2.Question: what scope levels available for dimensions and metrics?

 It is pivotal to know the difference between dimension and metric in GA.
 Here is an elaborate description of the two –

-In Google Analytics, Dimensions are used for describing data in Google Analytics.
+Dimensions help with describing data in Google Analytics.
 For instance, a dimension might be a single hit or a page URL.
 On the other hand, the metric would be the Total Pageview for that URL. dimensions supply context for the metrics and help to improve our understanding of them.

 However, we should also know that all the metrics need association with a dimension.
 An example of this is the user metric.
 It simply measures how many unique visits a website had.
 Although it does not give us any contextual information, it can still help us understand website traffic.
 Certification in Google Analytics requires a good understanding of both metrics and dimensions.